Our Corporate Governance

 The Risk Management Committee

 The Risk Management Committee is responsible for the oversight of the Company’s Enterprise Risk Management (ERM) system.
 The Committee is composed of three (3) independent directors, including the Chairman.
 Per the Committee’s charter, at least one (1) of its members must have relevant knowledge and experience on risk and risk management.
 The Committee Chairman, Mr. Robert G. Vergara does not serve as the chairman of any of the other board committees.
+Learn more through the Risk Management Committee Charter.

 Enterprise Risk Management (ERM)